Seagull Guitars Review: Artist Mosaic, S6 Original, Maritime SWS

 It seems Seagull really has the player in mind through their design and production process.
 It’s tough to find a better quality acoustic for this price, especially in an instrument made in North America.

 If you don’t feel like dropping the cash on the Artist Mosaic, check out the Seagull S6 or Maritime SWS.
+In my opinion, the S6 is one of the top acoustic guitars for intermediate players.
 Attention to quality and detail are par for the course with each Seagull model.
 This is a company that obviously takes a lot of pride in their work, and for good reason.

 If you are considering a Seagull acoustic guitar, hopefully this article helped illustrate this brand.
 The more I hear these guitars the more I like them, and I bet you’ll like them too.